Santideva/sculptGrid/README.md

 - **Polygonal Encoding:** An innovative method for encoding and manipulating polygonal data to enable complex geometry transformations.
 - **Advanced Grid Definition:** A custom approach to defining grid cells that supports both global deformation domains and local cell sculpting.

-_(You can expand this section with diagrams, code snippets, and detailed explanations as you refine your documentation.)_
+_(To be expanded with diagrams, code snippets, and detailed explanations)_

 ## Contributing